GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

 <br>

-This completes the setup.
+This completes the manual setup of Tag Engine.
 Please consult Parts 2 and 3 of [README.md](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/README.md) for testing instructions.

 <br><br>